Electric Cars

 How to understand the power of a charger

 There are several ways to measure the power and speed of an electric car charger, such as volts and amps.
 But perhaps the most widely used stat is kilowatts, written as kW.
-The slowest public chargers are 3.6 kW (or 16 amps), then 7 kW, 12 kW and 22 kW are common faster outputs, with 50kW now increasingly common too.
+The slowest public charger is 3.6 kW (or 16 amps), and 7 kW, 12 kW, and 22 kW are common faster outputs.
+50kW is now increasingly common, too.

-Your current car might not be able to accept electricity at the faster rates, but your future one probably will, so we recommend buyers consider spending more on a faster charger now, instead of having to upgrade to a new one when you buy your next electric car.
+Your current car might not be able to accept electricity at the faster rates.
+Still, your future one probably will, so we recommend buyers consider spending more on a faster charger now instead of having to upgrade to a new one when they buy their next electric car.

 For context, the fastest public and Tesla chargers are much quicker, with charge rates of between 120 kW to 250 kW.
 The Electrify America and Ionity public charging networks in the US and Europe respectively are built to offer up to 350kW, but for now no car can handle that, The closest we have for now, as of early 2021, is the 270kW Porsche Taycan.
 EV startup Rivian recently said it plans to use chargers capable of over 300kW.